alpbeysir/ceng469-hw1/README.md

 ### Subdivision pyramid

-For the homework we will need to render the same mesh at different levels of subdivision, so I use the described `subdivide` function to fill an array with all needed levels before the rendering stage.
+For the homework I needed to render the same mesh at different levels of subdivision, so I used the described `subdivide` function to fill an array with all needed levels before the rendering stage.
 Since the output of the algorithm is not exactly suitable for rendering, an additional `load_model` function is used before saving the subdivided model.
 This function will be described next.

 ```cpp
 void precompute(const Mesh& mesh) {